Learning Abroad Center

 LAC Program

 Study international development in Ecuador—a country with a blend of indigenous and Spanish colonial influences—while improving your Spanish language skills.
-The program includes a six-week internship or research project with a grassroots organization focused on entrepreneurship, health, human rights, or sustainability.
+The program includes a 6-week internship or research project with a grassroots organization focused on entrepreneurship, health, human rights, or sustainability.

 Program Details